Key U.S. Congressman offers remote voting proposal amid coronavirus relief haggling

 Pelosi said Democrats “fully want” to give small businesses more money but are also urging more funding for state and local governments and hospitals coping with the pandemic.
 She was meeting again on Thursday with the administration on the matter,

-With President Donald Trump preparing to announce new guidelines to reopen the economy after a monthlong shutdown over the coronavirus outbreak, and naming a bipartisan task force of lawmakers to advise him on it, Pelosi said any transition to a reopened economy should be based on science and testing.
+With President Donald Trump readying new guidelines to reopen the economy after a monthlong shutdown over the coronavirus outbreak, and naming a bipartisan task force of lawmakers to advise him on it, Pelosi said any transition to a reopened economy should be based on science and testing.

 “We shouldn’t be having a conversation about how many people (are) OK to die, for us to open up,” she said.